-US visa interview waiting time for Kenyans increased to 30 days
+The waiting time for US visa interview appointment for Kenyans has been increased up to 30 days from seven days.

 The US embassy in Nairobi announced Tuesday the increase of time to receive the appointment in an internal memo.